Lastcraft484/Electron-Desktop-Email-Client/README.md

 ## This Project Is Dead
-  I am not really sure where I was going with this project but its not worth it to finnish it as I have started a new project and no longer have the drive to finish this one.
-I will leave the code up for anyone who wants to finish it, just make sure to credit me if you use the code I have here.
+  I am not really sure where I was going with this project but its not worth it to finish it as I have started a new project and no longer have the drive to finish this one.
+I will leave the code up for anyone who wants to finish it,